utmstack/UTMStack/README.md

 ## Recommendations
 ### Resources for Master
-- To retain and access to 100GB of logs: 4 Cores, 16 GB RAM, 280GB Disk Space
+- For 100 GB of live logs: 4 Cores, 16 GB RAM, 280GB Disk Space
-- To retain and access to 1000GB of logs: 16 Cores, 64 GB RAM, 2080GB Disk Space
+- For 1000 GB of live logs: 16 Cores, 64 GB RAM, 2080GB Disk Space
-- To retain 10000GB and access to 1000GB of logs: 16 Cores, 64 GB RAM, 10080 Disk Space
+- For 10000 GB of data and 1000GB of live logs: 16 Cores, 64 GB RAM, 10080 Disk Space
-- To retain and access to 10000GB of logs: A cluster of 10 servers with 16 Cores, 64 GB RAM, 2080GB Disk Space
+- For 10000GB of live logs: A cluster of 10 servers with 16 Cores, 64 GB RAM, 2080GB Disk Space

-### Resources for Probe
+### Resources for Probe or Proxy server
 - 50 GB Disk Space for system.
-- 1 Core for each 10 agents or devices sending logs.
+- 1 Core per 10 agents or devices sending logs.
-- 2 GB of RAM for each 10 agents or devices sending logs.
+- 2 GB of RAM per 10 agents or devices sending logs.
-- 30 GB of disk space for each 10 agents or devices sending logs.
+- 30 GB of disk space per 10 agents or devices sending logs.
-(The master can act as probe if you like to connect agents directly to it or send logs directly from devices.
-In that case, we recommend to add this resources to the master)
+(The master can act as probe if a proxy is not used)

 ## Requirements
 ### Firewall rules